 - Central Line Associated Bloodstream Infection [CLABSI] prevention

 - Catheter Associated Urinary Tract Infection (CAUTI) prevention (inpatient only)

-In 2013, more than 99 percent of Dana-Farber staff received a flu vaccine, giving the Institute the highest vaccination rate in 2013 for Massachusetts hospitals.
+In 2017, 99 percent of medically eligible Dana-Farber staff members received the flu vaccine, giving Dana-Farber Cancer Institute one of the highest vaccination rates among Massachusetts hospitals.
 Find out how Dana-Farber is using a universal vaccination requirement to keep our patients

 and staff safe.

 Hand hygiene is one of the most important ways we prevent the spread of infections among patients, visitors, and staff.
 For many years, the Infection Control team at Dana-Farber has monitored staff compliance with hand hygiene on a monthly basis in both

 the inpatient and ambulatory settings, and has conducted communications campaigns to enhance compliance.

 Hand hygiene compliance scores are shared with hospital leaders, unit managers, and frontline staff.
 Data is provided to the unit in real time, in order to assess any opportunities for improvement.
 Routinely, the Infection Control team provides education